Samsung Note 8 Release Date: Rumored Specs, ‘Most Powerful’ Phone Of 2017?

 — Business Insider (@businessinsider) March 19, 2017

-According to PhoneArena, the “street launch date” for the Galaxy S8 reportedly scheduled for April 28, with pre-orders rumored to begin shipping “more than a week” before that time.
-This August appears to be the “most likely” date for the launch of the Galaxy Note 8, according to PC Advisor.
-However, there has been chatter that it might be unveiled alongside the new Galaxy S8.
+According to PhoneArena, the “street launch date” for the Galaxy S8 is expected to be April 28, with pre-orders rumored to begin shipping “more than a week” before that time.
+August of this year appears to be the “most likely” date for the launch of the Galaxy Note 8, according to PC Advisor.
+However, there has been chatter among some that it might be unveiled alongside the new Galaxy S8.

-Historically, Samsung has released the latest version of their Note line in September, but the company has bumped it up to August for the past two years, according to PC Advisor.
-A release date prior to mid-September places the Galaxy Note 8’s release ahead of the upcoming Apple iPhone.
+Historically, Samsung has released the latest version of their Note line in September, but has bumped it up to August for the past two years, per PC Advisor.
+A release date prior to “mid-September” places the Galaxy Note 8’s release ahead of the upcoming Apple iPhone.
 It has further been reported that the Galaxy Note 8 has been given the codename “great.”

-Are you excited to see the new Samsung Galaxy S8 and the Note 8?
-Do you think Samsung will be able to repair its reputation?
+Are you excited to see the new Samsung Galaxy S8 and the Note 8 and follow the extent to which Samsung is able to repair its reputation?
 Do you think that the Galaxy Note 8 will live up to its reported codename?
 Let us know in the comments section below!

 [Featured Image by Alex Wong/Getty Images]